UtkarshOnGitHub/UtkarshOnGitHub/README.md

 <h2>Self Motivated Full-Stack web developer
-with hands on experience in developing scalabe websites using a wide range of frontend and backend skills.Eager to obtain a challenging position at a prestigious company that will expand my learning and
+with hands on experience in developing scalable websites using a wide range of frontend and backend skills.Eager to obtain a challenging position at a prestigious company that will expand my learning and